Fluidios/FloorIsLava/README.md

 Collect stars and bonuses on map.
 Push other player to lava to win.

 PS.
 You should pass registration to start the game, just pass any email, nickname and password and you are good to go!
+You can download apk file in releases.